mohammedfajer/notes/docs/GAP5006 Game Dyanmics/tutorial-ue5/week2.md

 <img src={VS_STOP} width={"2%"} alt="Refresh VS" />
 </div>

-7. Right-click onver the Breakpoint and select the **Conditions** ... option.
+7. Right-click over the Breakpoint and select the **Conditions** ... option.

 8. Type in `ForwardVector.X != 0` in the condition field, as show below.
 This a dummy example, you can set it to different conditions to see its behaviour.